shelbyspees/speesblog/reading.md

 permalink: /reading/
 ---

 Books I've enjoyed in the past year or so, plus a few I'm hoping to crack open soon.
+In no particular order.

 ####Jump to: